28 November 2015

 Danielle remains unspoilt and quite outspoken, and manages to attract the attention of Prince Henry in various ways, long before the ball at which he plans to announce his betrothal.
 There are twists and turns to the story which, in context, make a whole lot more sense than the traditional fairytale.

-My only real problem with the film is that there wasn’t much chemistry between Danielle and the Prince; she seems at times like a naive child, and he is remarkably self-centred.
+My only real problem with the film is that there isn’t much chemistry between Danielle and the Prince.
+She seems at times like a naive child, and he is remarkably self-centred.
 It made sense that he appreciates her outspokenness and intellectual abilities, and is captivated by her looks, and their friendship certainly works.
 But the sudden 'falling in love' and kisses never feel entirely real.

 The settings and costumes are excellent, with Mediaeval life well portrayed, and the snootiness of Danielle’s stepmother, a wonderful caricature, is quite amusing.
 Overall it made an enjoyable evening’s viewing.

 The rating is PG which seems right: there’s no nudity, only the mildest of bad language, and the kisses are never anything other than chaste.
-However there are some traumatic scenes that could disturb some children, and a fair amount of violence, as well as threats, but no real gore.
+However there are some traumatic scenes that could disturb some children, and a fair amount of violence, as well as threats, although there is no real gore.

 Review copyright 2015 Sue's DVD Reviews